kiolan/REACT-ROUTES-TRANSITION/README.md

 # Create/validate existence for a file called .bashrc:
 touch ~/.bashrc

-# Add the thing i
+# Add the thing in the quote